 Blackcurrants find a champion in the US Greg Quinn in Hudson Valley

-In 2003, Greg Quinn, a children’s book author with a background in horticulture, successfully lobbied to have the blackcurrant ban overturned in New York state.
+In 2003, Greg Quinn, a children’s book author and Book illustrator with a background in horticulture, successfully lobbied to have the blackcurrant ban overturned in New York state.
 By this time, the regulation of blackcurrants had been entrusted to each state.
 It is now believed that the plants can thrive under proper management, according to Pritts, especially after the development of disease-resistant blackcurrant varieties.